JS55CT/GeoKMLer/README.md

-# GeoKMLer
+# GeoKMLer / GeoKMZer

-GeoKMLer is a JavaScript library designed to convert KML data into GeoJSON format efficiently.
-It supports the conversion of various KML geometries and extended data, making it ideal for integrating KML spatial data into web mapping applications.
+A JavaScript library comprising two main components: GeoKMLer and GeoKMZer.
+These tools are designed to facilitate the conversion of KML data into GeoJSON format and handle the extraction of KML data from KMZ archives efficiently.

 ## License